 Ryan Angney married Molly Gabriel ’11 on July 27, 2012.

-Jason Dewald, Mansfield, was recently commissioned as an officer in the United States Marine Corp.
+Jason Dewald, is a captain in the United States Marine Corps,

 Phil Kerlin is teaching 11th grade Government, 11th grade Economics, and 10th grade U.S .
 History at North Ridgeville High School.
 In addition, he is coaching 7th grade football.
 In 2009, he will take a busload of 30-40 students to Washington, D.C., to attend the presidential inauguration.